JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 [^1] A take on [Andy and Bill's law](https://en.wikipedia.org/wiki/Andy_and_Bill%27s_law)

-[^2] If benchmarking memoiziation, it's essentially benchmarking how long it takes to perform hashing in a language.
+[^2] If benchmarking memoization, it's essentially benchmarking how long it takes to perform hashing in a language.
 While interesting, especially in the context of [incremental computing](https://scattered-thoughts.net/writing/an-opinionated-map-of-incremental-and-streaming-systems), it's not the core issue at hand.
 Incremental computing libraries exist for all of the modern languages discussed here.

 [^3] Note that not all languages have both a mean and median result in their benchmarking libraries.
 Mean is a better representation for a garbage-collected modern language, because sometimes the computation just takes longer than the median result.
-Where the mean is not avaiable in the graph below, median is substituted.
+Where the mean is not available in the graph below, median is substituted.

 [^4] Don't [prematurely optimize](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimizer).
 But in the long run avoid, [re-writing your code in a faster language too many times!](https://www.nature.com/articles/d41586-019-02310-3)